Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 There’s two main ways people currently get their CBD –

-Both are effective, however only CBD from medical marijuana has a significant amount of THC (and will far closer resemble marijuana).
+Both can be effective, however only CBD from medical marijuana has a significant amount of THC (and will far closer resemble marijuana).

 CBD from Medical Marijuana